DataWraith/banditbench/README.md

   well on longer horizons, though it does seem to do fairly well on the shorter horizons tested here, especially with optimistic initialization.

-- Greedy algorithms seem to do well on a short horizon in general, but fall behind after a few hundred steps.

 - ϵ-Exploring Thompson Sampling seems to match or exceed Thompson Sampling while being computationally much lighter.

-- I have probably made mistakes while translating the formulas from the papers into code – KL-UCB, PHE, GIRO, etc. are doing much worse than I expected.